 Final Words:

-So, do some exercises, see how surprisingly doctrine relationship establishment making our life easier to do several operations.
+So, do some exercises and see how, surprisingly, the doctrine relationship establishment makes it easier for us to do several operations.
 If you are having any issue to understand, ask me by commenting.
 Happy coding 🙂

 Hi Thank you for your tutorial.